toyeade1/JSBookLibrary/README.md

 update v1.1 - Added JavaScript functions to most of the newly created infastructures, planning on refining the infastructures in the next update.

+update v1.2 - Added the display to the infastructures and the overall design of the webpages.

+update v1.3 - Added changes to the stylesheet.